-- Guaranteed payments1: The schedule of payments is determined on the front end of the transaction, resulting in a steady source of safe, reliable income for the claimant.
+- Guaranteed payments1: The parties agree to the payment schedule at the beginning of the transaction.
+That results in a steady source of safe, reliable income for the claimant.

-- Guaranteed rate of return: With a locked-in rate of return, injured claimants can rest assured that market volatility will not affect their structured settlement payments.
+- Guaranteed rate of return: Structured settlement payments have a locked-in rate of return.
+That protects injured claimants against market volatility.

-- No overhead fees or expenses: The lack of overhead fees combined with the preferential tax treatment allow structured settlements to remain competitive with traditional investments.
+- No overhead fees or expenses: Structured settlement have no overhead fees and preferential tax treatment.
+That allows them to remain competitive with traditional investments.

 Market-Based Structured Settlements

-There are additional investment options available to claimants who may not be interested in a structured settlement annuity.
+There are more investment options for claimants aside from structured settlement annuity.
 To learn more, visit our Market-Based Structured Settlements page.